And what is the difference between a policy and a procedure!?

 A set of policies can be considered to be a set of company principles, rules, and guidelines that have been carefully created by an individual organization to create safer and more fulfilling workplaces.
 Policies and procedures are commonly published in a printed, or electronic booklet or another form that is widely accessible by workers.

 Policies and procedures are designed to help influence workers in all their major decision making practices and actions, as well as all activities that they conduct on a day to day basis.
-Procedures are the specific methods employed to express policies in action in day-to-day operations of the organization.
+Procedures are the specific methods employed to express policies in action in the day-to-day operations of the organization.

 Together, policies and procedures ensure that a point of view held by the governing body of an organization is translated into steps that result in an outcome compatible with that view.